 The Sponsor currently retains a number of Senior Advisors who are experts in their respective fields, such as law and human resources.
 They are available to provide the Sponsor with bespoke advice in respect of specific issues that arise within their fields of expertise.
 The individuals are not employees of the Sponsor and instead are retained as consultants and their fees are charged in accordance with their consultancy agreements.
 Where work is done in respect of a specific Investment or on behalf of a CVC Fund, including CVC PES, the fees are typically recharged to the relevant Investment or CVC Fund, including CVC PES.
-Such Senior Advisors are also available to provide advice to the Sponsor with respect to matters that do not involve a fund or specific or prospective Investment or the CVC Funds, including CVC PES.
-The Sponsor and is charged at the same rate as to an Investment or the CVC Funds, including CVC PES.
+Such Senior Advisors are also available to provide advice to the Sponsor with respect to matters that do not involve a fund or specific or prospective Investment and any such work is charged to and paid for by the Sponsor and is charged at the same rate as to an Investment or the CVC Funds, including CVC PES.
 The Sponsor bears the cost of providing administrative support to these individuals (e.g. office space, back office services).
 In addition, the expertise of these Senior Advisors may be made available to portfolio companies, in which case an appropriate charge to the portfolio company will be made under a separate agreement between the portfolio company and the Senior Advisor.
 The Sponsor may retain additional Senior Advisors in the future on a similar basis.